Dumonu/Atari2600Emu/README.md

 The following opcodes:
 * CPU Memory and Register Transfers
 * CPU Arithmetic/Logical Operations
-    * ADC
-    * SBC

 ## To be Implemented:

-The rest of the opcodes. - Add dummy read/write cycles on page crossing.
+The rest of the opcodes. - Add dummy read/write cycles on page crossing. <- I think I've done this, but I'm not sure.
+I'll check at some point.

 Memory and I/O Map